 Title III of the Americans with Disabilities acts fights for nondiscrimination for those with disabilities.
 If you ignore ADA compliance laws and do not offer equal access to your products and services on your website, it can be interpreted as discrimination.

 Reason 2: Having an ADA Compliant website will boost your reputation.

-While marketing and social media play a huge role in your website’s reputation, so does personal recommendations and word-of-mouth.
+While marketing and social media play a huge role in your website’s reputation, so do personal recommendations and word-of-mouth.
 Building a supportive business that cares about customers, including ones with disabilities, is a sure way to build a good reputation.
 Once you make strides towards making your website ADA compliant, the results will come.
 Both former and new customers will be able to engage with your products and service better and most likely share with their peers.
 This raises brand awareness and customer loyalty and can increase your sales and revenue.
 Lastly, an ADA Compliant website can be an advantage against competitors.

 Reason 3: It’s easy to make your website ADA compliant.

 After reading this blog, you may think that turning your website into one that is ADA compliant may be a hassle but fear not.
-Details like making sure your text meet a minimum contrast ratio against the background, making your website fully navigable by keyboard only, and making sure your site can handle text scaling up to 200% without causing content-breaking layout issues are easy to fix through us.
+Details like making sure your text meets a minimum contrast ratio against the background, making your website fully navigable by keyboard only, and making sure your site can handle text scaling up to 200% without causing content-breaking layout issues are easy to fix through us.
 GOA-TECH also offers to make your website compatible with the visually impaired screen reader software making your site fully accessible to all.